-The traditional spay/neuter age of six months as well as the modern practice of pediatric spay/neuter appear to predispose dogs to health risks that could otherwise be avoided by waiting until the dog is physically mature, or (perhaps in the case of many male dogs) foregoing it altogether unless medically necessary.
+The traditional spay/neuter age of six months as well as the modern practice of pediatric spay/neuter appear to predispose dogs to health risks that could otherwise be avoided by waiting until the dog is physically mature, or perhaps in the case of many male dogs, foregoing it altogether unless medically necessary.

 The balance of long-term health risks and benefits of spay/neuter will vary from one dog to the next.
+Breed, age, and gender are variables that must be taken into consideration in conjunction with non-medical factors for each individual dog.
 Across-the-board recommendations for all dogs do not appear to be supportable from findings in the veterinary medical literature.